keyboardio/Kaleidoscope/docs/plugins/LED-ActiveModColor.md

 ### `.highlight_color`

-> The color to use for highlighting the modifiers.
+> The color to use for highlighting normal modifier keys and
+> layer-shift keys.
 Defaults to a white color.

+### `.oneshot_color`

+> The color to use for highlighting active one-shot keys.
+These are
+> the keys that will time out or deactivate when a subsequent key is
+> pressed.
+Defaults to a yellow color.

 ### `.sticky_color`

-> The color to use for highlighting one-shot modifiers when they are sticky.
-Defaults to a red color.
+> The color to use for highlighting "sticky" one-shot keys.
+These keys
+> will remain active until they are pressed again.
+Defaults to a red
+> color.

 ## Plugin methods